mlund/faunus/docs/_docs/energy.md

 $$ U = \sum_{i=0}^{N-1}\sum_{j=i+1}^N u_{ij}(\textbf{r}_j-\textbf{r}_i)$$

 **Note:** the pair-potential can be a combination of several potentials defined at runtime.
-However, for optimal performance we include certain hard-coded combinations, defined at _compile time_.
+However, for optimal performance we include a set of hard-coded combinations, defined at _compile time_.
 It is straight forward to add more by editing the class `Energy::Hamiltonian` found in `src/energy.h` and then re-compile.
 {: .notice--info}